AppScriptIO/nodeRelationshipGraph/documentation/information.md

     (a function which takes a graph* (your 'subgraph') *as an input and maps to another graph dependent on that input.)
         - _subgraph template_ node - marks an entrypoint to a graph, and allows for adding external nodes to it.
 It may also create a new interface to the target graph, where it specifies possible connection positions or ports to map it to the external graph. `extends` - will allow to create instances of another subgraph with different manipulation parameters.
         - **Additional children/edges** conecpt - where a graph can be used (traversed) through a proxy without manipulating it directly.
 Related to insertion points concept - adding nodes in insertion points in the graph.
 Each edge has a position/arrangement property that defines the order and a placement (in case it is an additional connection to be traversed). e.g. `pathPointerKey`/`connectionKey` could be an additional conenction that is added to the existing conenctions for traversal purposes.
+    - Dynamic traverser configuration - The traverser in each current position can change behavior according to the evaluation of the node. i.e. the traverser may change modes controlled by each stage node.
+Stage nodes could be also thought as `traverser controller` nodes that give the traverser in the current position, instrcutions to follow and changes it's behavior.

 - **Graph Elements**: